MaximilianIsing/PathPal/docs/PRIVACY_POLICY.md

   - AP courses and activities
   - Interests and extracurricular activities
 - **Profile Pictures**: If you choose to upload a profile picture
+- **Transcript Uploads**: If you choose to upload academic transcripts (images or PDF files) for automatic course extraction, we process these files to extract course information.
+Uploads are limited to 3 per day per user.
 - **Usage Data**: Information about how you interact with the Service, including:
   - Saved colleges
   - Messages sent to the AI counselor
+  - Transcript upload history (date and timestamp only, not the transcript content itself)
   - Preferences and settings

 ### Automatically Collected Information